Dark-Knight-Rises/Logseq/pages/Blockchain.md

 			- The data (or transactions) belong to various clients; therefore privacy and authenticity needs to be ensured.
 - ### Fundamentals of blockchain
-	- Cryptographically secured hash functions collapsed:: true
+	- Cryptographically secured hash functions
+		- Hash functions
-		- Hash functions: map any sized data to a fixed size.
+			- Map any sized data to a fixed size.
 H(x)=x%n. where x and n are integers and % is the remainder after dividing by n.
 H(x) is within range [0,n-1]
+		- Cryptographically secured
-		- Cryptographically secured: given a x.
+			- Given a x.
 H(x) can be computed but, given H(x) x cannot be computed.
 			- x is called message and H(x) is called message digest.
 			- A small change in data results in a significant change in output, called {{cloze Avalanche Effect}} #card card-last-interval:: 4